FraunhoferIOSB/GreasePad/index.md

-# GreasePad 1.2.0
+# GreasePad 1.2.1

 The *GreasePad* provides a drawing area and expects pen strokes as the only user input.
-These strokes are approximated by straight line segments leading to line drawings.
-During this interactive process, geometric relations such as orthogonality are recognized and enforced immediately by an adjustment process.
+These strokes are approximated by straight line segments, resulting in line drawings.
+During this interactive process, geometric relations such as orthogonality are recognized and enforced immediately through an adjustment process.
 The program can be utilized to study systems of straight lines and constraints (closure theorems) or to outline the shapes of human-made objects in images.
 As a pointing device, you can use a computer mouse, a stylus, or one of your fingers in combination with a touchscreen.

 <figure>
 <img src="./orthocenter.gif" width = "100%">